Ukraine's leaders say have U.S. backing to take on "aggressors"

 Russian Foreign Minister Sergei Lavrov said Moscow would respond if its interests, or the interests of Russian citizens were attacked.

-"Russian citizens being attacked is an attack against the Russian Federation,” he said according to excerpts of an interview with Russia Today news channel.
+"Russian citizens being attacked is an attack against the Russian Federation,” he said in an interview with Russia Today news channel, according to excerpts on its Internet site.

-Russia justified its intervention in Crimea earlier this year by saying it had to defend Russians living there.
-In eastern Ukraine some people hold Russian passports.
+Russia justified its intervention in Crimea earlier this year by saying it had to defend Russians living there, and in eastern Ukraine some people hold Russian passports.

-The European Union said Russia should use its leverage to ensure an immediate end to the violence in eastern Ukraine.

-Lavrov said Moscow has no influence over the pro-Russian militias in eastern Ukraine.
+Lavrov also rejected U.S. demands that it rein in the activities of pro-Russian militias in eastern Ukraine, saying it had no influence over them.
 He said he suspected Washington was directing the Kiev government's response to the crisis.

-Ukrainian Energy Minister Yuri Prodan said Russia had proposed a ministerial meeting on Thursday with Ukraine and European officials in Slovakia to talk about gas but the European Commission said Energy Commissioner Guenther Oettinger was not expected to attend any talks.
+Ukrainian Energy Minister Yuri Prodan said Russia has proposed a ministerial meeting on Thursday with Ukraine and European officials to talk about gas, but it was not clear if those talks would happen.

-The crisis in Ukraine began when Yanukovich, under pressure from Moscow, pulled out of a planned cooperation agreement with the EU.
-Pro-Western protesters took to the streets and Yanukovich fled after bloody clashes.
+The crisis in Ukraine began when Yanukovich, under pressure from Moscow, pulled out of a planned cooperation agreement with the European Union.
+Pro-Western protesters took to the streets, and after bloody clashes, in which most of the dead were protesters, Yanukovich fled.

 Ukraine's poorly resourced forces had previously shown little sign of taking on the gunmen who started occupying towns and public buildings two weeks ago.
 The offensive may not lead to much more action but could fuel recriminations between Moscow and Kiev about who is failing to honour the Geneva deal.